-firstname.lastname@example.org Claire has worked in the Madison food system as a certified organic vegetable farmer, retail produce buyer, and home gardener since 1993.
-Her most recent experience was as the Farm Director for Community GroundWorks and Troy Community Farm where she grew vegetables for 150 CSA members, farmers market, and local grocery stores on a 5-acre farm.
+Claire has worked in the Madison food system as a certified organic vegetable farmer, retail produce buyer, and home gardener since 1993.
+Her most recent experience was as the Farm Director for Community GroundWorks and Troy Community Farm where she worked for 12 years growing organic vegetables for 150 CSA members, farmers market, and local grocery stores on a 5-acre urban farm.
 She is especially interested in working with small-scale producers to build productive and sustainable farm businesses that are the foundation of the local food system.
-Claire also works with local growers and buyers via Dane County UW-Extension’s Institutional Food Market Coalition.
+Claire’s position is shared between FairShare and UW Extension Dane County.